 During the year the pub holds a number of fund-raisinig events for local charities.

 In 2002, the pub was adopted by Channel swimmers and the walls are adorned with the signatures of those swimmers.

-Up to three real ales are served from national breweries and real cider is available all year round.
+Up to three real ales are served from local and national breweries.

 The hidden terrace garden at the rear is a real treat during the summer months.

 - Blakes of Dover (01304) 202194 52 Castle Street Dover CT16 1PJ

 This traditional two-bar community pub is situated in the heart of the village and has a comfortable lounge bar and a dining room.

 Outside, the old fire station, complete with historic memorabilia, serves as the pub's sports bar and function room.

 Two ales are typically served from a variety of breweries, including Kent breweries.
 A third ale may be available during busy times.
 Occasionally a mild from the Wantsum brewery is featured.
 In the summer, real cider is occasionally served.

 Upstairs, there are three bedrooms, two ensuite and one with its own private bathroom.